4 oz (110 g) self-raising flour, (up to 150gr)

 2 cooking apple, peeled, cored and finely chopped

-grated zest ½ large orange grated zest
+grated zest ½ large orange

 ½ large lemon